On the Adversarial Robustness of Online Importance Sampling: Introduction

-\end{definition} Cut sparsifier construction is a well-studied problem.
-We consider this problem in the insertion-only streaming model, where the hyperedges are given one at a time, and the stream's length is the number of edges ($T=m$).
-The following theorem, whose proof is provided in \Cref{sec:hypergraph-sparsification}, states our result. \begin{theorem} Let $\epsilon>0$ and a vertex set $V$ of size $n$.
-There exists an online algorithm that, given an adaptive stream of $m$ hyperedges $e_1,\ldots, e_m$ on $V$, maintains a $(1\pm \epsilon)$-cut sparsifier of $G_t=(V,\set{e_i}_{i=1}^t)$ for all $t\in [m]$.
-The algorithm succeeds with probability at least $1-2^{-n}$ and stores at most $\tO(\epsilon^{-2} n^2 \log m)$ hyperedges. \end{theorem} The previously known adversarially-robust algorithm is based on the aforementioned adversarial-robustness of merge-and-reduce \cite{BravermanHMSSZ21}, and requires storing $\tO(\epsilon^{-2}n\log^3 m)$ hyperedges (using for example the offline algorithm of \cite{CKN21}).\footnote{The algorithm of \cite{CKN21} yields a sparsifier with $\tO(\epsilon^{-2}n)$ hyperedges, and the merge-and-reduce approach has an overhead of $\log^3 m$.} Our algorithm is based directly on an online importance-sampling approach, and improves on merge-and-reduce whenever $m\ge 2^{\omega(\sqrt{n})}$.
-In comparison, a line of works has recently concluded that in the oblivious (non-adaptive) setting, there exist insertion-only streaming algorithms that store at most $\tO(\epsilon^{-2}n)$ hyperedges \cite{GMT15,STY24,KPS24,KLP25,KPS25}.
-This result matches the best known offline algorithms \cite{KK15,CX18,CKN21,Quanrud2024}.
-Therefore, there remains a gap of $\Theta(n \log m)$ to the best non-adaptive algorithms.
-Finally, note that in the online setting, there exists a lower bound of $\Omega(\epsilon^{-2} n \log m)$ on the number of hyperedges that must be stored \cite{KLP25}.
-Hence, the gap between our algorithm and the best possible result in this setting is $\Theta(n)$.
+Note that while the theorem is stated for unweighted hypergraphs, it can easily be extended to weighted hypergraphs by simulating the insertion of each hyperedge $e$ with weight $w_e$ as the insertion of $w_e$ copies of $e$.
+This increases the storage requirement to $\tO(\epsilon^{-2} n \log\log W)$ hyperedges, where $W=\sum_{e\in E} w_e$ is the sum of all hyperedge weights.
+We also give an improved algorithm for the online setting. \begin{theorem} Let $\epsilon>0$ and a vertex set $V$ of size $n$.
+There exists an online sampling algorithm that, given an adaptive stream of $m$ hyperedges $e_1,\ldots, e_m$ on $V$, maintains a $(1\pm \epsilon)$-cut sparsifier of $G_t=(V,\set{e_i}_{i=1}^t)$ for all $t\in [m]$.
+The algorithm succeeds with probability at least $1-2^{-n}$ and stores at most $\tO(\epsilon^{-2} n^2 \log m)$ hyperedges. \end{theorem} Note that this algorithm has higher probability of success than \Cref{theorem:hypergraph-cut-sparsifier-combined}.
+Previously, an adversarially-robust online sampling algorithm with $\tO(\kappa^2 \epsilon^{-2}n^2 \log m)$ edges for graphs was given in \cite{BravermanHMSSZ21}, where $\kappa$ is the ratio between the smallest and largest cut in the graph.
+This result can be extended to hypergraphs using the bound on the number of hyperedges employed in the proof of \Cref{theorem:hypergraph-cut-sparsifier}.
+Unfortunately, $\kappa$ can be $\Omega(2^n)$ and hence the algorithm does not improve upon the trivial solution of storing the entire stream in the worst case.
+In addition, an adversarially-robust online sampling algorithm storing $\tO(\eps^{-2}n^2 \log^2 m)$ hyperedges can be obtained using the techniques of \cite{CWXZ25}, this algorithm has an $O(\log m)$ overhead factor in comparison to \Cref{theorem:hypergraph-cut-sparsifier}.
+Finally, note that in the online setting, there exists a lower bound of $\Omega(\epsilon^{-2} n \log m)$ on the number of hyperedges that must be stored in the construction of a cut sparsifier \cite{KLP25}.
+Hence, the gap between our algorithm and the best possible result for online sampling (even in non-adaptive streams) is $\Theta(n)$.

-Finally, note that while the theorem is stated for unweighted hypergraphs, it can easily be extended to weighted hypergraphs by simulating the insertion of each hyperedge $e$ with weight $w_e$ as the insertion of $w_e$ copies of $e$.
-This increases the storage requirement to $\tO(\epsilon^{-2} n^2 \log mW)$ hyperedges, where $W$ is the maximal hyperedge weight.